 Follow these steps to join the fun!

 MS in Motion is a fundraising and awareness event to shed light on the ongoing journeys of Canadians living with multiple sclerosis (MS).
-MS in Motion was inspired by John Chafe, a father, husband, and sports activist who didn’t let his MS diagnosis define his life.
+MS in Motion was inspired by John Chafe, a father, husband, and sports activist who did not let his MS diagnosis define his life.
 John was the second patient in Canada to participate in an experimental stem-cell transplant designed in 2000 by Dr. Mark Freedman and Dr. Harold Atkins from The Ottawa Hospital and the University of Ottawa Brain and Mind Research Institute.
 This procedure facilitated the reboot of John’s immune system and successfully stabilized the progression of his MS. Twenty years after his transplant, John and Dr. Freedman skied together to celebrate the achievements of MS research at the first annual MS in Motion.

 Read about Dr. Freedman and Dr. Atkin’s treatment here.

-The treatment of MS is a rapidly advancing field.
-Although there is no known cure today, our researchers and clinicians are on a pathway of discovery and innovation.
 Your donations will directly support the next generation of MS researchers and the future of the field.
 Contributions made through MS in Motion will create next year’s Trainee Research in Multiple Sclerosis (TRIMS) awards and allow young researchers to continue advancing the frontiers of MS research.
-Hear from this year’s TRIMS Awardees below.

-PhD Student, OHRI, uOBMRI
+Postdoctoral Fellow, OHRI, uOBMRI

 Date and time

-Mar 8, 2023
+Mar 8, 2024

 Language